Back to Resources

 These numbers are important because they hint at the growth potential of Walmart and why Amazon might have a very concerned eye on their rear view mirror.

-This post is going to offer an introduction to selling on Walmart as well as a high level view of the Walmart marketplace versus Amazon.
-The main takeaway for Amazon sellers reading this post is that you’ve probably already done 95% of the work that will allow you to be a successful Walmart seller.
+This post is going to offer an introduction to selling on Walmart as well as a high-level view of the Walmart marketplace versus that of Amazon’s legendary online business.

 A screenshot of a welcome page to the walmart online marketplace

-Signing Up to Sell On Walmart
+How to Sign Up to Sell On Walmart

 Much like selling on Amazon, getting started selling on Walmart is a simple process.
 The first step involves creating your selling account in Walmart’s Seller Center and (if you’re using Walmart’s all-in-one selling ecosystem, Walmart Fulfillment Services), adding your WFS details.
-If you’re already an Amazon seller, the similarities of WFS vs FBA will make it easy.
-It takes only one minute to create your Walmart Marketplace account.

 From there, you’ll just need to complete the 3-step setup to begin onboarding as a Walmart marketplace seller.